L0stedMrlion/lionsproject-dsbot-v2/README.md

 # 🦁 Lion's Project - Discord bot

 Discord bot for our project named 🦁 Lion's Project!
-This bot is for utilities like ban, purge and these things.
+This bot is gonna be multi-purpose, because we need some bot to tell information.

+This is my first discord.js v14 bot I ever made.
+Im just begginer and Im trying to learn new things.
+I remaked this bot maybe like 3 times now and I need to make a final version of working bot.

+Goodluck for me!

 ## 📋 Extensions & Dependencies